DataDink/ModCraft/lua/README.md

 * Inheriting Another Classes

 Inheritance in this implementation is more like layering.
-Each constructor starting with the most base class will be called with the same arguments and static members will by copied and overwrite each other in the same manner
+Each constructor starting with the most base class will be called with the same arguments.
+Static members will by copied and overwrite each other in the same manner

 ```lua
 function class :MyBase()